 Rainmaker is a turn-key website building app that is essentially a highly modified version of WordPress.

 But that word “website” needs to be qualified a bit: you don’t just get a pretty WordPress site with a few clicks.
-You get that, but more importantly, you’re getting an entire platform to build a business on: A media platform that makes it easy for you publish content that can do the heavy lifting of your marketing efforts for you.
+You get that, but more importantly, you’re getting an entire platform to build a business on: A media platform that makes it easy for you publish content that can do the heavy lifting of your marketing efforts for you, which then leads to you making more sales of your products, programs, and services.

 When you sign up for a Rainmaker account, you’ll instantly get a WordPress website set up in a matter of seconds.
-It’s hosted on their very solid, secure, and fast Synthesis webhosting servers (a popular service they’ve been offering for years.)
+It’s hosted on their very solid, secure, and fast Synthesis webhosting servers (one of the most popular dedicated WordPress webhosts on the web.)

-The site you get is built on their Genesis theme framework, and many of the available child themes for that WordPress framework are built right in to the Rainmaker platform.
+The site that this system will set up for you is built on their Genesis theme framework (which is a tool that allows you to customize a WordPress site without touching any code), and many of the available child themes for that WordPress framework are built right in to the Rainmaker platform.
+They also sell these themes as stand alone WordPress themes on their StudioPress website.
+(That screenshot above is of one of those themes.)

 That means that many of the themes from their StudioPress site are available for you to use for your site, and they’re all just one click away inside of Rainmaker.

 On top of that, you get access to a very large library of learning materials inside their Authority membership site.
 The amount of valuable, useful content inside this member area is staggering.
 No, it’s GOLD.
 Actually, it’s like drinking from a firehose.
-Okay, that’s one too many metaphors, but any way you look at it, the Authority membership content is amazingly helpful in building a successful business.
+Okay, that’s one too many metaphors, but any way you look at it, the Authority membership content is amazingly helpful to those trying to build a successful online business.

-If you’re heading towards, or already have, an online business that publishes free content like blog posts, podcast episodes, video blogs, or even a full library of free downloadable pdf ebooks, and if all of those content marketing strategies are part of a marketing approach you’ve designed that leads to selling online courses of some kind, you should keep reading.
+If you’re heading towards, or already have, an online business that publishes free content like blog posts, podcast episodes, video blogs, or even a full library of free downloadable pdf ebooks, and if all of those content marketing strategies are part of a marketing strategy that leads to selling online courses of some kind, you should keep reading.

-Rainmaker is the app I’ve been dreaming of building for the last 3 years.
-If you’re in the process of deciding on which combination of software to use to build your online business, and if you’re trying to decide between Infusionsoft and Customer Hub, or Infusionsoft and Kajabi, or WordPress/Aweber/Optimize Press/Member Mouse/BB Press, or Ontraport and WordPress…keep reading.
+Rainmaker is the app I’ve been dreaming of building for the last 3 years (which is great, because they already built it, and now I can focus on other things!)
+If you’re in the process of deciding on which combination of software to use to build your online business, and if you’re trying to decide between Infusionsoft and Customer Hub, or Infusionsoft and Kajabi, or Ontraport + WordPress…keep reading.

 Rainmaker is WELL WORTH the time it will take for you to consider it as a solution for your needs.